cscart/docs/en/user_guide/users/vendors/import_presets.rst

 How to: Make Import Easier for Vendors
 **************************************

 The quickest way for vendors to upload their products to marketplace is to import a file that contains those products.
-Files may have the different structure.
+Different files may have the different structure.
 You can configure the Multi-Vendor to recognize different files—this is what import presets are made for.

-If you have presets configured, any vendor can use them to upload his products.
+Offer vendors that sell on other marketplaces (for example, from Etsy or Ebay) to upload their products on yours.
+To help them to do it, configure the import presets.
+With them every vendor can quickly upload the file and import his products.

 How to Create Import Presets for Vendors
 ========================================

 #.
-Open the **Administration → Import Data → Products page**.
+Go to **Administration → Import Data → Products**.

 #.
 Create a :doc:`new import preset </user_guide/manage_products/import_export/advanced_product_import>`.

 #.
-The new preset will appear in the **Marketplace Presets** section.
+The new preset will appear in the **Marketplace presets** section.

    .. image:: img/list_of_presets.png
        :align: center